bukjoh/PyFraME/README.md

 The following commented example is based on a molecular system consisting of a channelrhodopsin protein dimer embedded in a lipid membrane.
-For examples of how PyFraME can integrated in computational studies of response and transition properties of molecular systems, we refer to our [tutorial review](https://doi.org/10.1002/qua.25717) article.
+For examples of how PyFraME can be integrated in computational studies of response and transition properties of molecular systems, we refer to our [tutorial review](https://doi.org/10.1002/qua.25717) article.